ktalebian/pipe-compose/README.md

 # pipe-compose

 ES6 pipe and compose in JavScript.
-Inspired by [this Mediu post](https://medium.com/@dtipson/creating-an-es6ish-compose-in-javascript-ac580b95104a).
+Inspired by [this Medium post](https://medium.com/@dtipson/creating-an-es6ish-compose-in-javascript-ac580b95104a).

 ## What is it?